jinixx/GatcoinJSChallenge/README.md

 - in this case however, I used a boiletplate with sass, redux, sagas to showcase my capabilities

 ### Are there any improvements you could make to your submission?
-- I probably set the title in store instead of using a callback on init
+- I probably set the title in store instead of using a callback on did mount

 ### What would you do differently if you were allocated more time?
-- clean up useless files from the boiletplate
+- clean up the unused from the boiletplate
 - write tests
 - it is almost fully responsive, except the header nav on mobile screen, would have fix that as well